ED can arrest Chidambaram as SC rejects pre- arrest bail plea

 Chidambaram's 15-day CBI custody, ordered by the special court in five spells, which started after his arrest on August 21 night, comes to end tomorrow.

-In the Supreme Court, a bench of Justices R Banumathi and A S Bopanna, had reserved orders on August 29 on the Chidambaram's plea in the ED case.
+In the Supreme Court, a bench of Justices R Banumathi and A S Bopanna had reserved orders on August 29 on the Chidambaram's plea in the ED case.

 While reserving the orders the bench had said it would decide on the question whether to look into the documents placed before it by the ED in a sealed cover.